-In my almost 25 years in international education, I am humbled to have belonged to and served such learning communities.
+In my over 25 years in international education, I am humbled to have belonged to and served such learning communities.
 We are fortunate to have school governors, leaders, faculty, and staff who are committed to inspiring future generations to gain more from school than just knowledge and academic success.
 While gaining the knowledge students need to continue their learning journey is obviously important, so too is the development of attributes that will promote a focus on community as well as self and define our current generation of students as principled, compassionate, and open-minded.

 When school governors, leadership teams, faculty, parents, and students focus on more than test scores, it can transform their learning communities.
 These schools flourish through the positive and supportive relationships they build, both within the school and the wider communities to which they belong.
 Community service features high on the list of priorities and, as compassionate school community members reach out, they will be inspired by those for whom they provide service.
 These flourishing schools also provide balance through a range of pathways that offer a wide variety of subject areas and co-curricular activities that engage students in learning through physical, cognitive, and affective domains.